plating, anodizing, & finishing Q&As since 1989

-My father mixes boric acid purchased at Phar Mor mixes it with water to wash his eyes is this safe even though it is poison?George Kipples
+Q. My father mixes boric acid purchased at Phar Mor mixes it with water to wash his eyes.
+Is this safe even though it is (an insect) poison?George Kipples

 - Naperville Illinois

-What does the label say? -- I'm making the point that things should be used only for their intended purpose, not really asking for further detail :-)
+A. Hi George.
+What does the label say? -- I'm not really asking for further detail -- I'm making the point that things should be used only for their intended purpose.
+I feel ann insecticide does not offer enough purity assurance to put in your eyes :-)

-Boric acid has been used for many decades as an eye wash.
+A. Boric acid has been used for many decades as an eye wash.
 When used, very diluted in water, it can be used as an emergency eye wash or as eye drops for eye infections.
-It can also be used, safely, as a pesticide.
-It is poisonous to bugs...not to humans and can be used as a pesticide around children.
+It can also be used safely as a pesticide.
+It is poisonous to bugs not to humans, and can be used as a pesticide around children.
 Boric acid also can get through many materials, such as wood and can have lasting effects as a pesticide.
 It is safe for your father to use this as an eye wash.
-This method was popularized in the 40's and 50's so, his mother probably showed him this.
-However...why is he using this everyday?Nellie Eshleman
+This method was popularized in the 40's and 50's so his mother probably showed him this.
+However, why is he using this every day?Nellie Eshleman

 - Gainesville, Florida

-I've used boric acid solution for my son when he was an infant (he's now 16).
+Q. I've used boric acid [affil link] solution for my son when he was an infant (he's now 16).
 I now have another infant son with an eye infection.
 I can't remember how much boric acid to use.
 Anyone?Patricia Howard

 - Fullerton, California

-Ms. Howard, I really think you should ask your doctor or a pharmacist.
-If you get an answer here, from a stranger with no qualifications and maybe even with a fictitious name and an intent to harm, are you really going to put that in your sons' eyes?
+Patricia, I really think you should ask your doctor or a pharmacist.
+If you get an answer on the internet, from a stranger with no qualifications, and maybe even with a fictitious name and an intent to harm, are you really going to put that in your son's eyes?

 - New York, New York

-Boric Acid solution (mix 1 tsp powder in 1 pint boiled water; let cool completely before using) has been used for decades in treating minor eye irritations/infections.
+A. Boric Acid solution (mix 1 tsp powder in 1 pint boiled water; let cool completely before using) has been used for decades in treating minor eye irritations/infections.
 Its routine use disappeared with the advent of antibiotics eye drops/ointments.
 Boric Acid is still a very useful therapy in non serious cases.
-It is much better than vasoconstrictors (used today for minor irritations), and hundred times less expensive.
-Prepare a solution ,keep it in a closed glass or plastic container, and use it when needed with an eye cup , Q-tip or eye dropper several times a day.Roberto Lancellotti MD
+It is much better than vasoconstrictors (used today for minor irritations), and a hundred times less expensive.
+Prepare a solution, keep it in a closed glass or plastic container, and use it when needed with an eye cup, Q-tip [affil link] or eye dropper several times a day.Roberto Lancellotti Maryland

 - Burlingame, California